Headshot Guide: Tips and Prep

 Once you’ve decided and booked your session…

 Make sure you’re well rested, hydrated, and have had something to eat that day.
 Try not to schedule something immediately before or after your Headshot Session, so you’re not feeling stressed about time.
-Feel free to bring a small snack or a drink if you like.
-If you have some music that you’d like to have play, bring that too.
+The studio is well stocked with snacks and drinks, but feel free to bring your favourite treat.
+If you have some music that you’d like to have play, we’ll get that on for you!

 What do I wear?